restorecommerce/charts/README.md

 ## Packaging and Releasing

+Process:

-Packaging uses the [helm](https://helm.sh/) tool.
+- Packaging uses the [helm](https://helm.sh/) tool.

-Releasing uses the [chart-releaser](https://github.com/helm/chart-releaser) tool.
+- Releasing uses the [chart-releaser](https://github.com/helm/chart-releaser) tool.

-Both tasks are executed by CI/CD when a branch is merged into `master` branch.
+Both tasks are executed automatically by CI/CD when a branch is merged into `master` branch.

-## Version upgrading
+## Version Upgrading

 Automatic upgrade script is available in `python3 upgrade.py`.